rieymers/industrialdesignindex/README.md

 ## Roadmap
 - [x] Create the MVP and gather data
-- [ ] Update the data display and fix lighthouse scores
+- [x] Update the data display and fix lighthouse scores
-- [ ] Optimize display system for mobile sites
+- [x] Optimize display system for mobile sites
 - [ ] Implement a real database
 - [ ] Implement a form to submit suggestions & further studios

 ## Known Issues
-- Mobile site display and performance
+- very few breakpoints of the design